awslabs/aws-lambda-rust-runtime/lambda-http/README.md

 * IntoResponse - Future that will convert an [`IntoResponse`] into an actual [`LambdaResponse`]

 We are able to handle requests from:
-* [API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html) REST and HTTP API lambda integrations
+* [API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html) REST, HTTP and WebSockets API lambda integrations
 * AWS [ALB](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html)

 Thanks to the Request type we can seemsly handle proxy integrations without the worry to specify the specific service type.